rootxdwt/EBSOC-Video-Progress-Modifier/README.md

 # EBSOC-Video-Progress-Modifier

-This program will modify your EBS onlineclass video progress
+This program will modify your EBS onlineclass video progress to whatever number you want